mas-bandwidth/netcode/STANDARD.md

 All data is written in little-endian byte order unless otherwise specified.

-This applies not only to packet data, but also to sequence numbers converted to byte array nonce values, and to associated data passed in to AEAD encryption primitives.
+This applies not only to token and packet data, but also to sequence numbers converted to byte array nonce values, and associated data passed in to AEAD encryption primitives.

 ## Connect Token